 I recently received an email asking if my ETF recommendations from our free eBook are still the same.
 Specifically, do I still recommend purchasing USA-listed ETFs to get exposure to the American and international markets.

-Before I get to why I have adjusted things slightly, I want to be clear that the main takeaway you should get from this article is to just keep passively investing in low-fee index investments (ETFs are currently the best way to do this).
+Before I get to why I have adjusted things slightly, I want to be clear that the main takeaway you should get from this article is to just keep passively investing in low-fee index investments.
+(ETFs are currently the best way to do this – but robo advisors are the easiest.
+See our Wealthsimple Review here for more information.)
 Far too often investors get bogged down in the minutiae about .02% difference in MER fees, or withholding taxes on dividends in a registered account versus non-registered account.
 Understanding this stuff and geeking out about it is all fine and good if you’re a personal finance nerd like yours truly.
 If on the other hand you find conversations like that boring, just follow the subtitle of our eBook and Keep It Simple!
 The model portfolios I suggested within the book are still great and I would be just fine if I kept things exactly how they are.
 PLEASE, do not get too distracted by the finer points, just worry about saving as much as you can and throwing it into passive investments.
 Saving/investing as early as possible, with as much as possible, will be a far bigger factor in your eventual nest egg than the choice of what S&P 500 ETF you should be throwing money into.

 With that caveat…